-TOYOTA INTERNSHIP III AUTO 255 8 Credits/Units
+Toyota Internship III AUTO 255 8 Credits/Units

-Prerequisite: A grade of 'C' or better in AUTO 252,253 and 254.
 Third managed internship experience in a Toyota/Lexus dealership, with focus on practicing skills learned throughout the third term of automotive instruction.
 Skills include performing repairs to engines, transmissions, and drivetrains.
 Emphasis on developing strong customer service and teamworking skills.
 Students required to document and share these experiences as they work towards ASE and Toyota Certification.
 Acceptance and good standing in the T-Ten Program.
 [GE]